-Quality extension programs are characterized by responsiveness, direction and relevance; they are science- and research-based; they employ creative, effective methods of education and communication.
+Quality extension programs are characterized by responsiveness, direction and relevance; they are science and research based; they employ creative, effective methods of education and communication.
 Extension programs should be associated with high quality materials or works in relevant, appropriate, accessible outlets.
-Quantitative or, at least, systematic assessment is particularly useful in extension programming.
+Quantitative or at least systematic assessment is particularly useful in extension programming.

-Student teaching evaluations are considered to be a valid, if approximate, index of teaching quality, particularly when considered in conjunction with other measures.
+Student teaching evaluations are considered to be a valid, if approximate, index of teaching quality particularly when considered in conjunction with other measures.
 Professional development and teaching improvement activities are considered to document commitment to quality instruction.
-Most programs in the College of Agriculture, Food and Environment use peer evaluation of classroom teaching as a formative, rather than a summative tool.
+Most programs in the College of Agriculture, Food and Environment and College of Engineering use peer evaluation of classroom teaching as a formative, rather than a summative tool.
 Success and achievement of students and advisees may be considered for teaching assignments.